Would you rather see the UK version?

 If you've got some young asparagus that's just come into season, it's really nice eaten raw.
 Feel free to use your imagination on the veggie side.
 Little fingers of celery or celeriac are also good.
 However, you often come across people who use raw cauliflower with dips – I personally would prefer colonic irrigation!
 I think cauliflower and broccoli are just awful eaten raw, so I wouldn't suggest using them here.

-Whiz the yoghurt and mint up in a food processor for half a minute or so.
-Add the peas and the Parmesan and whiz again – the peas will break down and the yoghurt will become green.
-Put into a bowl, correcting the seasoning with extra salt and pepper and a good squeeze of lemon juice.
+Put the dip in a bowl, correcting the seasoning with sea salt, freshly ground black pepper and a good squeeze of lemon juice.
 When you add the lemon juice and peas to the yoghurt, quite often it splits and turns into a kind of cheese, but this is absolutely fine.
 It depends on the type of yoghurt you use and how acidic your lemon is.
 Just pour away any excess water.
 Usually, though, it doesn't split and is more like a purée, but both ways are good.

-The best way to serve this is to put the dip into a bowl and have a big board next to it with your veggies on.
+Serve your veggies on a big board or in a big bowl next to the dip.
 And have some salt and pepper to hand in case you need it.
 It's a good sociable way to start a meal.